Nunie123/data_engineering_on_gcp_book/ch_2_orchestration.md

 ### Creating the Composer Instance
 In Chapter 1 I discussed installing the GCP command line tools.
 You'll need them for this section.

 You're first step is to enable Cloud Composer, which you can do [here](https://console.cloud.google.com/flows/enableapi?apiid=composer.googleapis.com).
 Select your Project from the drop-down and click "Continue".
 You'll be taken to a page prompting you to set up your credentials.
 GCP is reminding you that you should set up a Service Account that will allow you to access the Composer API that you just enabled.
-We already set up our Service Account in Chapter 1, but now we can grant the Service Account permission to set up a Compose Environment:
+We already set up our Service Account in Chapter 1, but now we can grant the Service Account permission to set up a Composer Environment:
 ``` bash
 > gcloud projects add-iam-policy-binding 'de-book-dev' \
     --member='serviceAccount:composer-dev@de-book-dev.iam.gserviceaccount.com' \